ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 ### [iomanip](#table-of-contents)
 - `std::cout << std::fixed << std::setprecision(2) << value;`
-	- Rounds any float to display with 2 values after the decimal point.
+	- Rounds any float/double to display with 2 values after the decimal point.
 Doesn't change value of float.
 	- If you don't have fixed it starts counting from the left most digit instead of the decimal place.
 		- If you don't have fixed, and your number is greater than what's set by `setprecision`, it will round and add `e+##`
 			- Ex: `int x = 146.789; cout << setprecision(2);` it will output `1.5e+02`